AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 ### Add Load Requests for Each Cached Location

-Now that the locations are prefetched and cached to the device, let's add load requests so these locations can be displayed on the screen later.
-We'll add a new custom method called engageMessage() that will run with the prefetch request. engageMessage() will call Target.loadRequest() which is the load request. engageMessage() runs before setUp() to ensure that the load request is called before the screen is set up.
+Now that the locations are prefetched and their responses cached to the device, let's add the Target.loadRequest() method which retrieves the offer content from the cache so you can use it to update your application.
+We'll add a new custom method called engageMessage() that will run with the prefetch request. engageMessage() will call Target.loadRequest(). engageMessage() runs before setUp() to ensure that the load request is called before the screen is set up.

 First, add the engageMessage() call & method for the wetravel_engage_home location in the HomeActivity: